ocdladefense/node-web/README.md

-# Node Template
+# node-web
-Example module for working with JavaScript in NodeJS.
-The module has a default build process that uses babel for transpilation, especially virtual nodes.
+A web-enhanced library of JavaScript functions for use in basic HTML scripting.

-# Change Log
+# Version History

-## 1.0.1
-Expose "npm run build" command to transpile JSX to JavaScript.

-## version 1.0.0
+## 1.0.0
-Original version.
+* <code>domReady</code> function to execute code as soon as the web page is ready.